-Technology no doubt holds some of the answers.
 Making the right technology decisions can create a business platform that embraces an uncertain world and gives organisations choices and new ways of doing business, as well as numerous benefits such as significantly lowering the cost base.

-Cue the digital era - a time when digital technologies are transforming the way businesses deliver and consume services in order to operate securely, with control and good governance.
-Organisations are increasingly looking towards innovative technologies to become a connected business that is fit for the future.
-They want to take control themselves and accelerate the adoption of new and established technologies to ensure they can respond quickly to changes in the business landscape and take advantage of all the benefits it offers.
+Digital technologies are transforming the way businesses deliver and consume services in order to operate securely, with control and good governance.
+Organisations are increasingly looking towards innovative technologies to rethink the way in which their business works and become fit for the future.
+By accelerating the adoption of new and established technologies, organisations ensure they can respond quickly to changes in the business landscape and take advantage of all the benefits it offers.
 Moving to and integrating a connected Cloud strategy is fast becoming the first choice for positive digital disruption.
-Thousands of British organisations of all sizes - especially small and medium sized businesses - have dared to reimagine their business and are fast realising the benefits of the Cloud.
+Thousands of British organisations of all sizes have dared to reimagine their business and are fast realising the benefits of the Cloud.
 Take financial teams within companies for instance.
 Most now understand that it removes capital expenditure associated with legacy purchases and that it eliminates the headache of dated infrastructure.
 The Cloud gives authorised users real-time and mobile access to all financial data, streamlining budget preparation and reporting.
-Budget holders can see a single version of the truth and focus on what's important - value add analysis.
+Budget holders can see a single version of the truth and focus on what's important - value-add analysis.